VJftw/bazel_terraform/README.md

 ### Features

-- Support for multiple versions of Terraform simultaneously throughout your repositories.
+- Multiple versions of Terraform simultaneously throughout your repositories.
   - This helps you migrate to/support newer Terraform versions if you have more than one `terraform_root` rule.
+- Creating re-usable Terraform modules via the `terraform_module` rule.
+- Using common state configuration to create unique Terraform states based on the Bazel Label for the `terraform_root` rule.
+- Extending these rules to support declarative authentication.
+- Extending these rules to support OPA policy evaluation on Terraform plans.

+See the `./examples` folder for example uses of all of the above features.

 #### TODO

-- [ ] Support for ~~*pre* and *post* commands~~ extra data which allows you to perform custom workflows, for example:
-  - Authenticating to a declarative set of Accounts/Projects/Subscriptions before a `terraform plan/apply`.
-  - Exporting Terraform outputs after a `terraform apply`, which may be used for smoke metrics, smoke testing, running migrations, etc.
-- [ ] Support for downloading third-party modules via Bazel rules to add integrity checking.
+- [ ] Downloading third-party modules via Bazel rules to add Bazel integrity checking.
-- [ ] Support for downloading providers via Bazel rules to add integrity checking.
+- [ ] Downloading providers via Bazel rules to add Bazel integrity checking.
+- [ ] Uploading `terraform_module` to a Terraform registry.

 ## Installation